guyinatuxedo/nightmare/modules/25-heap/Readme.md

 0x602230: 0x0 0x0
 ```

-We can see that each of the chunks have the traditional header of a previous chunk size, and a chunk size.
+We can see that each of the chunks has the traditional header of a previous chunk size, and a chunk size.
 In addition to that, we see that all three chunks have two pointers as the first thing in the content section.
 That is because the lists in the Unsorted, Small, and Large bins are all doubly linked lists.
 The first pointer is the `fwd` pointer, and the second pointer is the `bk` pointer.
 However we can see that the large chunk has two pointer immediately after that.

 These are pointers to `fwd_nextsize` and `bk_nextsize`.
 This will point to the next chunk of a different size.
 Since chunks in the large bin are stored largest to smallest, the `fwd_nextsize` will point to the next smallest chunk, and the `bk_nexsize` will allow it to jump to the next largest jump.
 It's kind of like a skip list.

 ## Consolidation

-Now one issue the heap may run into is fragmentation.
-This is when the heap has a lot of free space, however it is in tiny chunks all over the place.
-This can become a problem when malloc tries to allocate a large chunk of space since it could have the space, but since it is broken up into a lot of smaller pieces and not continuous it will have to use different memory for it, and effectively waste space.
+Now, one issue the heap may run into is fragmentation.
+This happens when the heap has a lot of free space but it is spread among small chunks all over the place.
+This scenario is problematic when malloc tries to allocate a large chunk of space and while there is enough free space to serve the request, it is fragmented.
+Since there is no contiguous memory to serve the request, malloc will have to use different memory areas to serve it, wasting memory.

-Consolidation tries to fix this by merging adjacent freed chunks together, into larger freed chunks.
-That way it will have larger freed chunks which can support larger allocations, and hopefully combat fragmentation.
+Consolidation tries to fix this by merging adjacent freed chunks together into larger freed ones.
+This way, larger freed chunks will be available and can support larger allocations, and hopefully combat fragmentation.

 ## Top Chunk

 The Top Chunk is essentially a large heap chunk that holds currently unallocated data.
-Think of it as where freed data that isn't in one of the bin lists goes.
+Think of it as the place where the freed data that isn't in one of the bin lists goes.

 Let's say you call `malloc(0x10)`, and it's your first time calling `malloc` so the heap isn't set up.
 When `malloc` sets up the heap, it will request some space from the kernel that is much larger than `0x10` bytes.
 Allocating large chunks of memory from the kernel, and managing memory allocations from that memory is a lot more efficient than requesting memory from the kernel each time.
-The remainder from the `0x20` bytes from the request (`0x10` from requested size and `0x10` from heap metadata) will end up in the top chunk (top chunk is sometimes also called).
+The remainder from the `0x20` bytes from the request (`0x10` from requested size and `0x10` from heap metadata) will end up in the top chunk (top chunk is sometimes also called the remainder chunk).
 So just to reiterate the top chunk holds unallocated data that isn't in the bin list.

-Now malloc will try to allocate chunks from the bin lists before allocating them from the top chunk, since it's faster.
-However if there isn't a chunk in any of the bin lists that will satisfy it, it will pull from the Top Chunk.
+Malloc will try to allocate chunks from the bin lists before allocating them from the top chunk, since it's faster.
+However, if there is no chunk in any of the bin lists that could satisfy the request, malloc will pull memory from the top chunk.
 Let's see that in action with this C Code:

 ```
 #include <stdlib.h>